J0ANMM/carbon-calculator/README.md

 # carbon-calculator
 Calculating the carbon footprint for any mode of transportation.

-The models shared here are the ones used by the [Carbon Calculator](https://www.travelinho.com/en/carbon-calculator) on [Travelinho.com](https://www.travelinho.com).

 ## Modes of transportation included
 The following modes of transportation have carbon models to calculate a passenger's footprint.